-In line with the above, the Accounts for the year ended 31 December 2020 were prepared in accordance with the 'frozen' IAS as adopted by the EU in accordance with the International Accounting Standards and European Public Limited-Liability Company (Amendment etc.) (EU Exit) Regulations 2019 and pursuant to Regulation (EC) No 1606/2002 as it applies in the EU.
+In line with the above, the Accounts for the year ended 31 December 2020 were prepared in accordance with the 'frozen' IAS as adopted by the EU in accordance with the International Accounting Standards and European Public Limited-Liability Company (Amendment etc.) (EU Exit) Regulations 2019.
 The Accounts for financial year beginning 1 January 2021, have been prepared in accordance with UK-adopted IAS.